shen-ee/Rush-Diving/index.md

 What have we achieved:

 * Red orbs replaces all rocks
-*
+* Adjust red orbs speed
+* Added magic circle as landing point and margic circle keep shooting orbs to attach player

 What are the challenges we are facing:

-* Adjust Orbs Speed
+* How to adjust Orbs Speed and make it more playable
-* How should we win this game
+* Add magician in the circle or not
+* weapon system usage

 What we are planning to do next: